-At Supportability, we offer support to children, young people and adults with a wide range of disabilities.
+At Supportability, we offer a wide range of disability support to children, young people and adults.
 The skills and knowledge that we have developed over the lifetime of the organisation enables us to provide support for those with ‘complex’ disabilities.
 This includes a combination of learning and or physical disabilities or a combination of both.

 Our support plans are created to respond to the individual needs of each of our service-users.
 Our plans are tailored, recognising the fact that the support that we provide will vary depending on the needs of the individual.